 In America, the 1987 episode "Adoption" was banned due to fears that adopted children would find some of the sketches offensive (despite a very clear warning at the beginning stating that the jokes weren't meant to hurt anyone), as a lot of the sketches depicted adopted kids being used as slave labor and pets, which would rightfully make a lot of American viewers cry out, "Dude, Not Funny!."
-In Canada, this episode was allowed to air, but the part where Lance Prevert tries to give his adopted kid (Adam) back to the agency, only to learn that "adoption is forever"note even though, with the way Senator Prevert treated Adam, the agency still should have taken him away had the line "You get over here, right away, you damn bureaucrat!" cut to remove "...damn bureaucrat!".
+In Canada, this episode was allowed to air, but the part where Lance Prevert tries to give his adopted kid (Adam) back to the agency, only to learn that "adoption is forever"note even though, with the way Senator Prevert treated Adam, the agency still should have taken him away (They probably did, since Lance tells Adam they would be there in a half-hour.) had the line "You get over here, right away, you damn bureaucrat!" cut to remove "...damn bureaucrat!".

 In Canada, the 1984 episode "Divorce" was banned for the same reason America cut the "Adoption" episode (a lot of jokes about a subject matter that many viewers would find inappropriate on a children's show), but returned to circulation for the YTV re-runs.

 The Danza: The entire cast of children had the same names as their "characters", with one exception: Darryl Lucas as Barth's (sub-)minimum wage employee, Zilch.